ava-labs/avalanche-docs/docs/subnets/subnet-upgrade.md

 Subnets can operate normally only if validators representing 80% or more of the cumulative validator weight is connected.
 If the amount of connected stake falls close to or below 80% Subnet performance (time to finality) will suffer, and ultimately the Subnet will halt (stop processing transactions).

-You as a Subnet operator need to ensure that whatever you do, at least 80% of the validators' cumulative weight is connected and working.
+You as a Subnet operator need to ensure that whatever you do, at least 80% of the validators' cumulative weight is connected and working at all times.

 :::info
 When assigning weight to the nodes, always use values greater than 20, as that is the default value of `snow-sample-size` network parameter and thus a minimum cumulative amount that is needed for normal Subnet operation.
 Recall that a validator's weight can't be changed while it is validating, so take care to use an appropriate value.